 To restore the strength and attractiveness of your smile, a dental crown may be appropriate.
 These tooth restorations address a wide variety of aesthetic and functional issues.
 They look just like natural teeth, and a single crown fits snugly over the entire upper portion of a tooth to rebuild its structure.
-To schedule an exam, and to find out how you can maintain outstanding oral health, please call the DENTAL STUDIO SF at (415) 392-5025.
-We are located in San Francisco and proudly serve the Bay Area, including Oakland, Berkeley and San Rafael.
+To schedule an exam and to find out how you can maintain outstanding oral health, please call the DENTAL STUDIO SF at (415) 392-5025.
+We proudly serve patients from throughout the entire Bay Area!

 - Fractured teeth

 - As the cap on a dental implant

 - To conceal a discolored or unattractive tooth

 Tooth crowns are also used when root canal therapy is performed.
 This treatment is often necessary if the infection of a decayed tooth has progressed into the chambers of the tooth root, which is the innermost portion of your tooth.
 The decay is removed, then the chambers are cleaned and sealed.
 Finally, the tooth crown is placed to restore structure, strength, and function.

 Opting for a dental crown can provide several advantages, which include:

 - Restoring Tooth Functionality: A dental crown can restore functionality to a damaged or decayed tooth, allowing for normal chewing and biting again.

 - Protecting Vulnerable Teeth: Crowns serve as a protective cover for damaged teeth or teeth that have undergone significant procedures, like a root canal, shielding them from further damage or decay.